newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/get-insurance-home-contractor.md

 id: research-insurance-needs
 callToActionLink: ""
 callToActionText: ""
----
+summaryDescriptionMd: >-
   You need to get commercial general liability insurance to complete your business registration with NJ Division of Consumer Affairs.
 Insurance will protect your business assets if you are held liable for an incident.

   To find an insurance broker, speak to your network, Chamber of Commerce, or supplier.
 Often, the best way to find a broker is through word of mouth.
 ---

-### Common Types of Business Insurance
+## Common Types of Business Insurance

 - **Commercial general liability insurance:** In order to complete your registration with the Division of Consumer Affairs, **_you must show a certificate of insurance at a minimum amount of $500,000 per occurrence_**
 - **Workers' compensation insurance:** Find a `workers' compensation insurance|workers-comp` plan if you have employees.
 The State of New Jersey requires that you obtain this insurance if you have employees or stockholders in a corporation